See? Nothing has happened.

 “The only figure that really has the universal truth of dealing with driving licences in Spain is indeed the person behind the desk at the Spanish DGT (Department of Traffic) dealing with driving licences.”

-In Tráfico Alicante, a place I normally visit between 3-5 times a month (do the maths, I’ve been in business for 5 years), you can do up to two licence renovations or two exchanges (or one each) per day .
+Since I founded Torrevieja Translation, I normally visit Trafico Alicante between 3-5 times a month (do the maths, I’ve been in business for 5 years), you can do up to two licence renovations or two exchanges (or one each) per day .

 Afterwards they give you a temporary Spanish driving licence as long as you hand in your original EU driving licence (Update: I went on 20/02/2015 to Alicante and it has gone back to one licence per day.
 The temporary licence is delivered in a second trip, after they check with your country.
 Everything you’ll read next will have more sense now!).